artsy/eigen/docs/BETA_CHANGELOG.md

 * Add shows and magazine to available tabs - alloy
 * Fix a crash caused by the assumption that an artwork will always have a artist - alloy
 * Browse renamed to Explore - 1aurabrown
-* Ensure XAPP token is fetched before pre-loading browse and hero units
+* Ensure XAPP token is fetched before pre-loading browse and hero units - 1aurabrown
+* Logout and switching servers now completely exits app - 1aurabrown

 ## 2015.03.20